Cat Allergy

 • Bronchospasm (tight chest/asthma/ wheezy chest/difficulty breathing: only in asthmatics)

-You may not suffer from all of these symptoms at all times and you may not even realise that the cat can cause these symptoms.
+You may not suffer from all of these symptoms at all times, and you may not even realise that the cat can cause these symptoms.

-Tell me about the major cat allergen Fel d 1 and why is it important?
+What is Fel d 1 and why is it important?

 All cats produce the cat allergen Fel d 1, the major component in cat allergy, regardless of breed, age, hair length, sex or body weight, but at differing levels.
 This means that not all cats are equally allergenic.
 However, there are no cats that are hypoallergenic (don’t cause allergy) even though there have been attempts to breed these.
 Intact male cats produce more Fel d 1 than females, while neutered males produce similar levels to females.